 Our Programs and Services

 FCS provides programs and services that assist vulnerable people and help to strengthen, protect and preserve the dignity and independence of those in need.
-The agency serves over 8,500 people annually, addressing homelessness; neglect, abuse and exploitation; health and respite care; financial instability due to physical, developmental or mental disabilities; childhood literacy and obesity; Medicare counseling; and long-term care assistance.
+The agency serves nearly 8,000 people annually, addressing homelessness; neglect, abuse and exploitation; health and respite care; financial instability due to physical, developmental or mental disabilities; childhood literacy and obesity; Medicare counseling; and long-term care assistance.
 FCS is also a leading volunteer organization.
 Our programs and services are provided regardless of age, gender, sexual orientation, race, religion, ethnicity, language spoken, physical or mental ability, or financial status.
 While FCS partners with many organizations and government agencies, in many cases, the agency is the sole county-designated provider of unduplicated services and the last hope for individuals, families and seniors in crisis.

 Adult Protective Services (APS)